mzakharo/birdnetapp/README.md

 ## Tips
  - Telegram notification cooldown is controlled by `SEEN_TIME` variable in [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py).
 If a bird has already been seen within this time window, it will not trigger Telegram notificaitons
- - Telegram messages are sent after a configurable delay, after the bird stops tweeting and `NOTIFICATION_DELAY_SECONDS` elapses (from [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py)).
-This ensures the 'best' recording is notified with , not the first.
+ - Telegram notification is issued after the bird stops tweeting and `NOTIFICATION_DELAY_SECONDS` elapses (from [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py)).
+This ensures the 'best' recording is notified with, not the first.
+Set to `0` to disable the delay.
  - To test Telegram capability in isolation, run `PYTHONPATH=. python3 tests/test_telegram.py`
  - Default recording save directory is specified in [config.py](https://github.com/mzakharo/birdnetapp/blob/main/birdnetapp/config.py), `SAVEDIR` variable